getsolus/solus-appstream-data/README.md

 # Solus Appstream Generation

+## NOTICE: Archived

+Solus now uses `appstream-generator` and unversioned, forward-rolling tarballs for it's appstream catalog.
+These scripts are for past reference only.

 ## Usage
 ### Initial Setup
 These directions will guide you through configuring your system to generate appstream data.
 You should only need to do this once.